pipecraft2/user_guide/doc/example_analyses_DADA2.rst

 Assign taxonomy
 ~~~~~~~~~~~~~~~

+Assign taxonomy is not the part of the full per-defined pipeline, but can be run as a separate step in QuickTools.
+Here, we are using the :ref:`DADA2 classifier <assign_taxonomy_dada2>`, the assignTaxonomy function,
-This step in the DADA2 ASV workflow implements assignTaxonomy function, which itself implements the RDP Naive Bayesian Classifier algorithm.
+which itself implements the RDP Naive Bayesian Classifier algorithm.
 See :ref:`other assign taxonomy options here <assign_taxonomy>`.

 We need to specify the location of the **reference DATABASE** for the taxonomic classification of our ASVs.
 Click on the header of ``dada2_database`` setting,